UnlyEd/next-right-now/index.md

 ## Overview

-This boilerplate is meant for developers with basic React background, who are looking for a way of building **production-grade web applications**.
+This boilerplate is meant for developers with basic skills in React, who are looking for a way of building **production-grade web applications**.
-We took a very special care about the **Developer Experience**, because it's very important to build quality software.
+We took very special care regarding the **Developer Experience**, because it's _very important to us, as developers,_ to build quality software.

-Knowing Next.js and Zeit will be **a huge help**, because they are the pillars of this boilerplate and **can't be opt-out**<sup>1</sup>.
+Knowing Next.js and Zeit will be **a huge help**, because they are the pillars of this boilerplate and **can't be opted-out**<sup>1</sup>.

-> We explain how to install them and properly setup them, but **it's your responsibility to go deeper and actually learn how they work**.
+> We carefully explain installation and proper setup, but **it's your responsibility to go deeper and actually learn how they work**.

 ### This boilerplate includes:
 - **Built-in** features and 3rd parties vendors: Online hosting (Zeit vendor), React framework with SSR/SSG support (Next.js 9), TypeScript<sup>2</sup>, CI/CD pipeline (Github Actions), unit testing (Jest), end-to-end testing (Cypress), css-in-js (Emotion), css components (Reactstrap/Bootstrap).
 - **Opt-in** features and 3rd parties vendors: I18n (Locize vendor), GraphQL (GraphCMS vendor), monitoring (Sentry vendor), analytics (Amplitude vendor) and various utilities (cookies, ...) through **presets**.

-> Some of those vendors provide large free plans, other only provide short free trials.
+> Some of these vendors provide large free plans, others only provide short free trials.
-> No worries though, as Zeit is the only **non-free** vendor, and it provides a [large free plan](https://zeit.co/pricing), also, they're very comprehensive regarding [non-commercial usage](https://spectrum.chat/zeit/general/deploying-on-ziet-now~700e3286-551f-42d1-a289-df4cb52e23ea?m=MTU4MzgzMjg1MzAyOA==).
 >
 > See our [vendor pricing overview](./getting-started/vendors) to learn more.

 <div class="code-example" markdown="1">
-- _<sup>1</sup>: You may be able to use a different host than Zeit, but it would be a non-trivial change._
+- _<sup>1</sup>: You might be able to use this framework and use a hosting solution other than Zeit, but **take note**: this would be a non-trivial change that could require extensive reconfiguration._
-- _<sup>2</sup>: It's possible **not to use** TypeScript.
+- _<sup>2</sup>: It is possible **not to use** TypeScript.
 TS support is provided by the [Next.js framework](https://nextjs.org/learn/excel/typescript) and is actually opt-in, but we consider it a better practice than plain JS and it's used extensively in this boilerplate._
 </div>

 ### Boilerplate presets and opt-in features and 3rd party vendors